 Deviled eggs are the perfect, easy to make appetizer for any occasion.
-Jazz up this traditional dish with this bacon jalapeño deviled egg recipe.
+Jazz up this traditional dish with this bacon jalapeño deviled eggs recipe.

 This post was originally published in July 2020.
-It was updated in December 2022 with new photos, step by step instructions and an improved recipe.
+It was updated in June 2023 for the with new photos, step by step instructions and an improved recipe.

 Whether it’s brunch, a cocktail party, summer picnic, Easter, Thanksgiving, Christmas – the time is always right for deviled eggs.
 I know I always get excited when I see a tray of these classic favorites at a party.